HydroModPy/HydroModPy/docs/source/user_guide/cookbook/index.rst

 8. Generate a mesh only, no simulation
 --------------------------------------

 Useful when iterating on conformal meshing before a full run.
+Mesh-only runs are simulations with a single mesh process.

 .. code-block:: toml

    [workflow]
-   mode = "mesh"
+   mode = "simulation"

    [workspace]
    project_root = "./my_basin"